JPSieg/meltR.a.paper/README.md

  devtools::load_all()
  ```

- 4. One can run scripts by opening them in R studio and running them line by line, as long as you don't change the project directory.
+ 4. One can run scripts by opening them in Rstudio and running them line by line, as long as you don't change the project directory.

  5. One can also remake figures in a Bash terminal (For example the one you might use inside Rstudio) from the main directory by running.